 All classes are read to each day.
 This brings them into contact with a wide range of literature and ensures pupils are hearing more complex language structures and storylines than they may be able to read for themselves.
 It also fosters a culture of reading for pleasure and relaxation.
 Pupils also have access to books in their classroom and our school library.

-Fresh Start is a phonics-based approach to teaching older children.
+For those children that need it, Read Write Inc. phonics is continued in to KS2.
 Starting with rigorous assessment, every child is taught at the right level for them with fun age-appropriate activities.
-The Fresh Start intervention is focused on ensuring that less confident readers are given the skills to overcome barriers to reading and therefore to learning; it also develops a love of reading with age-appropriate anthologies full of amusing stories, plays, edgy reports and non-fiction texts.
+The programme is focused on ensuring that less confident readers are given the skills to overcome barriers to reading and therefore to learning.

 Read Write Inc. Spelling